JeffreyRStevens/cv/index.md

 Instructor, *Animal Learning & Cognition, Psyc 461/861*---University of Nebraska (2019)

 Instructor, *Data Science and Visualization in R*, Psyc 492/971*---University of Nebraska (2021)

+Instructor, *Controversial Issues in Psychology*, Psyc 440/840*---University of Nebraska (2022)

 ## Summer Schools and Workshops